hrkns/bigmap/README.md

-mini tool for get a in high resolution using google maps api
+mini tool for get a map in high resolution using google maps api

 you can put this in a XAMPP|LAMPP|WAMPP server or some equivalent